SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/MacroParameter/getIsFixedValue.md

 so.topic: reference
 ---

+# MacroParameter.getIsFixedValue()

 This function returns true if the value is fixed, and false if it is read from another task or the environment.